chen0040/keras-audio/README.md

 * The classifier [Cifar10AudioClassifier](keras_audio/library/cifar10.py) converts audio into mel-spectrogram and uses the cifar-10
 DCnn architecture to classifier audios based on its associated labels.

+The classifiers differ from those used in image classification in that they use ELU instead RELU and has elongated max pooling shape (as the mel-spectrogram is elongated "image")

 # Usage

 ### Audio Classification